Nimo

 Important points to keep in mind

-Deforestation permanently removes a carbon sink and often releases carbon through burning or decomposition .
+Deforestation permanently removes a carbon sink and often releases carbon.

-Drainage or extraction of peat exposes carbon to oxygen and accelerates CO2 emissions .
+Drainage or extraction of peat exposes carbon to oxygen, accelerating CO2 emissions.

-Habitat fragmentation reduces gene flow and increases extinction risk for specialised species .
+Habitat fragmentation reduces gene flow and increases extinction risk for specialized species.

-Reduced transpiration after tree loss causes drier local climates, more erosion and altered rainfall patterns .
+Reduced transpiration after tree loss causes drier local climates and increased erosion.

 Built with v0